acai-solutions/terraform-aws-acf-idc/README.md

 <!-- USAGE -->
 ## Usage

-The module can be configured by defining the IdC Permission Sets and the corresponding AWS Account Assignments.
+The module can be configured by defining the IdC Permission Sets and the corresponding AWS account Assignments.

 Define IdC Permission Sets: